pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/preferences.md

 #### Default Role

-This preference assigns the default role for new users.
-If this preference is not set, new users will be assigned the [User](/docs/permissions/predefined-roles#user) role.
+This preference determines the default role assigned to new users, based on their seat type.

+- If not set, new users with the **Editor** seat type are assigned the [User](/docs/permissions/predefined-roles#user) role.
+- If not set, new users with the **Viewer** seat type are assigned the [Viewer](/docs/permissions/predefined-roles#viewer) role.

 #### Default Team